melezhik/sparrow-plugins/ds-binary-tree-bft2/README.md

+# ds-binary-tree-bft2

+An example of binary tree breadth first traversal with fifo queue using Raku

 # Install

     s6 --install ds-binary-tree-bft2

-# Description

-An example of binary tree breadth first traversal with fifo queue using Raku.

 # Usage